Yarroudh/Optim3D/README.md

     --help  Show this message and exit.

   Commands:
-    index2d      QuadTree indexing and tiling of 2D building footprints.
-    index3d      OcTree indexing of 3D point cloud using Entwine. tiler3d      Tiling of point cloud using the calculated processing areas.
-    reconstruct  Optimized 3D reconstruction of buildings using GeoFlow.
+    index2d      QuadTree indexing and tiling of 2D building footprints. index3d      OcTree indexing of 3D point cloud using Entwine. tiler3d      Tiling of point cloud using the calculated processing areas. reconstruct  Optimized 3D reconstruction of buildings using GeoFlow. post         Post-processing generated CityJSON files.
 ```

-The process consists of four distinct steps or <code>commands</code> that must be executed in a specific order to achieve the desired outcome.
+The process consists of five distinct steps or <code>commands</code> that must be executed in a specific order to achieve the desired outcome.

 ### Step 1 : 2D building footprints indexing and tiling